chillydesign/securelec2019/README.md

-# Wordpress theme for GK Service
+# Wordpress theme for Securelec 2019

-Wordpress theme for GK Service
+Wordpress theme for Securelec 2019